apocalyptech/pydailystrips/README.md

 CHANGELOG
 ---------

-*(Note: I've never kept an actual changelog for this, but with some added functionality in June 2025, it seemed like well past the time to do so.)*
+*(Note: Prior to mid-2025, I never kept an actual changelog for this, so for history prior to that you'd have to rely on commit comments.
+When I added some functionality in June 2025, though, it seemed like well past the time to keep track more formally.)*

 **December 24, 2025**
  - **Strip Definition Updates:**